Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In Treasury of Abhidharma, Vasubandhu posits six causes of delusion :

-1. the seed of delusion : this is the potentiality of delusion developed in the past, the initial, "substantial" state from which delusions arise.
+• the seed of delusion : this is the potentiality of delusion developed in the past, the initial, "substantial" state from which delusions arise.
 This seed of delusion is not emotional, affective (limbic), but mental (frontal) and involves self-grasping, the mind identifying itself & others as substantial & independent, i.e. not process-like & interdependent.
-Arhats have destroyed this "substantial" cause of delusion ;
+Arhats have destroyed this "substantial" cause of (self) delusion ;

-2. the object of delusion : this is the sensate and/or mental object(s) we posit when developing a delusion, countered by restraining sensation ;
+• the object of delusion : this is the sensate and/or mental object(s) we posit when developing a delusion, countered by restraining sensation ;

-3. distractions : interaction with those chained by the ontological illusion of their own inherent existence increases the number of objects of delusion, reinforcing self-cherishing.
+• distractions : interaction with those chained by the ontological illusion of their own inherent existence increases the number of objects of delusion, reinforcing self-cherishing.
 Only serious Dharma training counters this ;

-4. bad habits : arousing and encouraging attachment & hatred empowers the ego to consolidate wrong actions.
+• bad habits : arousing and encouraging attachment & hatred empowers the ego to consolidate wrong actions.
 Moral discipline corrects this ;

-5. familiarity : when arising spontaneously in our mind, delusions become very familiar, attachment & anger daily business.
+• familiarity : when arising spontaneously in our mind, delusions become very familiar, attachment & anger daily business.
 So they seem "part of our nature" and reinforced by years of mental hallucination are strong enemies when confronted.
 Mindfulness is the antidote ;

-6. inappropiate attention : projecting the substantial "I" outside, the characteristics of a conventional, contaminated object are exaggerated and treated as independent & substantial.
+• inappropiate attention : projecting the substantial "I" outside, the characteristics of a conventional, contaminated object are exaggerated and treated as independent & substantial.
 Wisdom is the antidote.

 According to Vasubandhu, a delusion is at hand as soon as there is a seed, an object and an inappropriate attention.
 To take away the seed, one has to uproot the mental cause, namely self-grasping.

-Self-grasping is a mind discriminating between object & subject, attributing inherent existence to each.
-Discrimination in itself may be valid, albeit in a conventional way, but self-grasping discriminates between substances.
-It grasps at the ego, self or "soul", viewing it as something solid, findable as a substance, self-evident and independent.
-Meditation on the five heaps allows the mind to realize this ego is nowhere found, is not self-evident, not permanent, fixed or without interconnections.
-While the ego has a functional reality (is a process), it has no thing-like or substance-like existence.
-Not like a mountain, but rather like a tornado, a stream rather than an architecture.
-Realizing the ego fakes and then hallucinates itself as a substance-self, is a crucial first turn of mind.
+Realizing the ego fakes and then hallucinates itself as a substance-self, as a permanent architecture of space, is a crucial first turn of mind ("metanoia").
 The state of consciousness at any given moment reflects the interdependent activities of sensation, volitions, affects, thoughts & consciousness.
-The "I" of the ego is a provisional "focus" generated by causes & conditions, but not some fixed, substantial entity to be found.
-In a strict sense, there is no "existing I", only an impermanent isthmus rising, abiding & ceasing between an "existing I" and a "non-existing I".
+These constantly change and there is nothing else to be found.
+The "I" of the ego is a provisional "focus" generated by causes & conditions (out there).
+It is not some fixed, substantial entity to be found (in here).
+In a strict sense, there is no "existing I", only an impermanent isthmus or interval ("bardo"), rising, abiding & ceasing between an "existing I" and a "non-existing I".

 Due to enculturalization, socialization, education, conditioning, etc. the idea takes root the empirical ego exists as it appears, namely as an independent subject, a substance "on its own", ontologically autonomous, somewhere "in here".
 This learned self-grasping is usually daily reaffirmed by wrong livelihood, etc. In reality, the ego does not exist as it appears.
 Because its ultimate nature or truth is concealed, the ego is an illusion, not appearing as it truly is, namely impermanent.
-Appearing permanent, solid, in charge, self-evident etc. in truth the ego is impermanent, volatile, dependent on causes & conditions, interconnected, etc.
+Appearing permanent, solid, in charge, self-evident etc. in truth the ego is impermanent, volatile, dependent on causes & conditions, interconnected, etc. Recognize this, then study, reflect & meditate on this for a long time.
+Finally realize it.

 Extending the analysis of the identitylessness of persons is eliminating self-grasping of phenomena, finalizing the quest for the wisdom realizing the true nature of all things, establishing the identitylessness of phenomena.